What is Workforce Planning?

 Organisations are always in transition.
-In days of the internet of things, global supply chains and human centric innovation, the pace of change is faster than ever before.
+In days of the internet of things (IoT), global supply chains and human centric innovation, the pace of change is faster now and getting faster.

 McKinsey Global Institute research found a global average of 50% of labour hours have potential to be automated.
 CEDA research estimates almost 40% of jobs in Australia have a moderate-to-high likelihood of disappearing in 10-to-15 years.

 A single residential aged care business model does not exist.
-Models are as individual as providers and significantly different between ASX listed, large faith-based and standalone ‘not for profit’ providers.
+Models are as individual as providers with significant differences between ASX listed, faith-based and standalone ‘not for profit’ providers.

-All providers need ‘front of house’ skills to deliver quality care and effective ‘back of house’ systems to support efficient provision of quality care.
+Providers need ‘front of house’ skills and enough staff to deliver high touch quality care and effective ‘back of house’ systems using technology to support and monitor the efficient provision of quality care.

 “We cannot solve problems with the same thinking we used when we created them.”
 Albert Einstein